XabierGallardo/Road-to-Web-Development/Programming Languages/JavaScript/Node.js/BasicsNodejs.md

 # Node.js Basics
 ## What it is?

-Node.js is an open-source web development framework written in JavaScript

-Node.js is esentially JavaScript running on the server

-Used to build powerful, fast & scalable web apps
+Node.js is an open-source web development framework written in JavaScript Node.js is a runtime that allows JavaScript running on the server Used to build powerful, fast & scalable web apps

-Runs single-threaded, non-blocking, asynchronous programming, which is memory efficient

 ## What can we build with Node.js?
 - REST APIs & Backend apps